JMSDOnline/vstacklet/README.md

 ### Additional Notes and honorable mentions

 This is a modification of it's original branch provided by <a href="https://github.com/jbradach/quick-lemp/" target="_blank">quick-lemp</a>.
 The scripts within VStacklet LEMP Kit come with heavy modifications to  the origianl quick-lemp script... in this regards, these two scripts are entirely separate and not similar to one another.
 Quick-LEMP is mentioned as it started the VStacklet Kit Project... what was to be a simply pull request to it's original owner, took on a new scope and thus simply became a new project.
-The changes include ushering in __CSF__, __Varnish__ as well as installing and configuring __Sendmail__ and __phpMyAdmin__ **To be added soon** for ease of use.
+The changes include ushering in __CSF__, __Varnish__ as well as installing and configuring __Sendmail__ and __phpMyAdmin__ for ease of use.

 Quick-Lemp is geared towards python based application installs and using default Boilerplate templates on Nginx/stable versions of no higher than 1.8.
 This limits the use of new functions and features in Nginx, nothing wrong with that, but some of us are sticklers for a recent version.